mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.1.9 =
+* Added frontend stylesheet.
+* Added tool for fixing the Customize page.
+* Fixed a bug with the cart thumbnail.

 = 1.1.8 =
 * Added support for product attributes/variations.